-- Accommodation testing for alternative test location and/or testing support for students who require these testing accommodations. in accordance with their Accommodation Plans as developed by Disability Services. with documented Students ties who need test accommodations should contact Disability Services at accommodations@ocean.edu at least four weeks prior to scheduling any test appointments.
-This will allow Disability Services the time necessary to create an Accommodation Plan.
-Students with accommodations are required to show their Plans to the Testing Center for each test. - Credit by Exam to earn college credit based on prior learning experiences, including, but not limited to: College Level Examination Program (CLEP) tests, DSST (Dantes Subject Standardized Tests), Nursing Career Mobility, and other assessments for Credit by Examination as approved by Ocean County College deans and the Vice President of Academic Affairs. - Pre-nursing Test of Essential Academic Skills (TEAS) for admission into the Associate Degree-Nursing program and TEAS for Allied Health Fields. - Praxis Core for students preparing to be teachers. - Praxis Subject Assessments for teacher certification. - High School Equivalency Assessments (formerly GED® testing) for members of the community looking to earn a high school equivalency diploma. - Technology Test-Out to meet the General Education requirements for proficient use of personal computers. - Music Theory Placement Test for students who want to enroll in Theory of Music (MUSC-181). - Distance learning test proctoring for students attending virtual colleges or taking online or distance learning courses at other institutions. - Professional certification testing for students, Workforce and Professional Education programs and for the community at large. - Placement testing for any students who want to enroll in higher-level mathematics courses but who may not have the required prerequisites.
-Also for any students who want to use Placement Tests to help determine their appropriate skill levels for self-guided placement into basic English and mathematics courses.

-- On-Site: No appointment necessary; done on a first-come, first-seated basis.
+- Praxis Subject Assessments for teacher certification. - Pre-nursing Test of Essential Academic Skills (TEAS) for admission into the Associate Degree-Nursing program and TEAS for Allied Health Fields. - Credit by Exam to earn college credit based on prior learning experiences, including, but not limited to: College Level Examination Program (CLEP) tests, DSST (Dantes Subject Standardized Tests), Nursing Career Mobility, and other assessments for Credit by Examination as approved by Ocean County College deans and the Vice President of Academic Affairs. - High School Equivalency Assessments for members of the community looking to earn a high school equivalency diploma. - Technology Test-Out to meet the General Education requirements for proficient use of personal computers. - Music Theory Placement Test for students who want to enroll in Theory of Music (MUSC-181). - Distance learning test proctoring for students attending virtual colleges or taking online or distance learning courses at other institutions. - Professional certification testing for students, Workforce and Professional Education programs and for the community at large. - Placement testing for any students who want to enroll in higher-level mathematics courses but who may not have the required prerequisites.
+Also for any students who want to use Placement Tests to help determine their appropriate skill levels for self-guided placement into basic English and mathematics courses. - On-Site: No appointment necessary; done on a first-come, first-seated basis.
 If you would prefer to make an appointment, register at go.ocean.edu/test.
 There is no fee for on-site placement testing for OCC students. - Off-Site with a virtual proctor: Register at go.ocean.edu/test to request a voucher to schedule remote testing with a virtual proctor.
 The remote proctoring fee is payable by test takers directly to the proctoring company.

-TUTORING & ACADEMIC SERVICES
+TUTORING AND ACADEMIC SERVICES

-Brianna DeCicco Associate Director of Academic and Tutoring Support Services
+Brianna Cardinale Associate Director of Academic and Tutoring Support Services